s25g5d4/SlideShow/README.md

 }
 ```

-It's pure static pages, you can put it anywhere and open with browsers, or use
+It's pure static page, you can put it anywhere and open with browsers, or use
 with Electron.

 For Electron only, option `"imageDir": "pictures/"` can make SlideShow
 automatically scan folder `pictures` and load all images without manually
-adding filenames.
+adding them.